lucasmc64/Curso-JS---CeV/README.md

 ### About the project :desktop_computer:

-* The front end is made with HTML5, CSS3 and JavaScript.
+- The front-end is made with HTML5, CSS3 and JavaScript.

 ### About the course :book: